Vitamin C benefits

 Vitamin C (L-ascorbic acid) is available in many forms.
 But there is no scientific evidence that one form is absorbed or more effective than another.

-Performance Lab Vitamin CVitamin C with flavonoids – human clinical studies have found no bioavailability differences when Vitamin C is combined with flavonoids.
+Performance Lab NutriGenesis Vitamin CVitamin C with flavonoids – human clinical studies have found no bioavailability differences when Vitamin C is combined with flavonoids.

 Buffered Vitamin C – mineral salts of Vitamin C are less acidic than regular Vitamin C so should be less irritating to your gut.
 Just be aware of the ratio of sodium ascorbate to ascorbic acid so you know how much Vitamin C you are using.